 Deborah is a member of the Melbourne Mercer Global Pension Index Steering Committee and the Funding Australia’s Future Steering Committee, and was Leader of the CSIRO-Monash Superannuation Research Cluster.

 Professor Steve Worthington is an Adjunct Professor at Swinburne University.
 He was previously Professor of Marketing at Monash University’s Department of Marketing from 2002 to 2013, prior to which he worked at several universities in the UK and in executive roles at a UK bank and UK supermarket group.
 At Monash, Steve taught Strategic Marketing in the MBA program and Relationship Marketing and Marketing Financial Services in the Master of Marketing program.

 His research interests are focused on the distribution of financial services, particularly through the channel of payment cards.
 These topics are of interest to both academics and practitioners.
 His paper Banking Without the Bank in the International Journal of Bank Marketing was ranked 12th highest downloaded article in 2012 (and 2nd most downloaded in 2011) and remains the 4th highest in terms of immediacy.
 This focused on the opportunities and challenges facing new entrants into the financial services market, particularly from brands such as Tesco Bank and Virgin Money.

-Professor Worthington wrote the ACFS Commissioned Paper Regulatory Interventions and their Consequences in the Australian Payment Card System and has presented at a number of ACFS conferences.
+Professor Worthington has written commissioned research for ACFS and has presented at a number of ACFS conferences.